 - Plain flour: You don't need much and don't want to overwork the dough so you don't make these too stiff.
 However, you can substitute with self-raising flour here and leave out the baking soda.

-- Baking soda: This is the key to the pudding rising so don't leave out, unless you are using self raising flour.
+- Baking soda: The key to the pudding rising so don't leave out, unless you are using self raising flour.
 You cannot sub baking powder like for like for this recipe as baking soda is 3-4 times stronger, which would leave an after taste!

-- Butter: Unsalted butter was used, though you could substitute salted butter in equal measure, however, this could raise the salitness.
-You could also substitute with non dairy butter, though I haven't attempted this so cannot say what the final result would be.
+- Butter: Unsalted butter or salted butter work here.
+You could substitute with non dairy butter, though I haven't attempted this so cannot say what the final result would be.

-- Ground spices: Spices add a depth of flavor that compliments the burnt sugar so are recommended they be used (see FAQ's for specific ground spices).
+- Ground spices: Spices add a depth of flavor that compliments the burnt sugar, (see FAQ's for specific ground spices).

 - Eggs: As well as adding structure to the pudding, the eggs will bind everything together so are essential.